© Stephen Henry

 COLLABORATIONS

-Heather regularly collaborates with renowned director Katie Mitchell, working on ARIADNE AUF NAXOS and ALCINA (Festival d’Aix), LUCIA DI LAMMERMOOR (Royal Opera House - Covent Garden), OPHELIAS ZIMMER by Alice Birch (Royal Court Theatre & Schaubühne Berlin) and ZAUBERLAND (Théâtre des Bouffes du Nord).
-In 2019 and 2020, Heather directed the revival of Katie Mitchell’s ARIADNE AUF NAXOS with new casts at Théâtre des Champs Elysées in Paris, Finnish National Opera in Helsinki, and the Royal Danish Opera in Copenhagen.
+Since 2015, Heather has regularly collaborated with Katie Mitchell, working on ARIADNE AUF NAXOS and ALCINA (Festival d’Aix), LUCIA DI LAMMERMOOR (Royal Opera House - Covent Garden), OPHELIAS ZIMMER by Alice Birch (Royal Court Theatre & Schaubühne Berlin) and ZAUBERLAND (Théâtre des Bouffes du Nord).
+In 2019 and 2020, Heather directed revivals of Katie Mitchell’s ARIADNE AUF NAXOS with new casts at Théâtre des Champs Elysées in Paris, Finnish National Opera in Helsinki, and the Royal Danish Opera in Copenhagen.

-Associate directing credits include: LORD OF THE FLIES directed by Kip Williams and ACCIDENTAL DEATH OF AN ANARCHIST directed by Sarah Giles (Sydney Theatre Company); LE NOZZE DI FIGARO directed by Patrick Nolan and ORPHEUS & EURYDICE directed by Yaron Lifschitz (Opera Queensland); IL TROVATORE directed by David Bösch (Royal Opera House); LA CENERENTOLA directed by Naomi Edwards (Opera Australia); AS YOU LIKE IT directed by David Berthold and JOY, FEAR & POETRY directed by Natasha Budd (La Boite); and, 1984 directed by Michael Futcher (shake & stir / Queensland Performing Arts Centre).
+Other associate directing credits include: IDOMENEO directed by Lindy Hume (Opera Australia); LORD OF THE FLIES directed by Kip Williams and ACCIDENTAL DEATH OF AN ANARCHIST directed by Sarah Giles (Sydney Theatre Company); LE NOZZE DI FIGARO directed by Patrick Nolan and ORPHEUS & EURYDICE directed by Yaron Lifschitz (Opera Queensland / Opera Australia); IL TROVATORE directed by David Bösch (Royal Opera House - Covent Garden); LA CENERENTOLA directed by Naomi Edwards (Opera Australia); AS YOU LIKE IT directed by David Berthold and JOY, FEAR & POETRY directed by Natasha Budd (La Boite); and, 1984 directed by Michael Futcher (shake & stir/Queensland Performing Arts Centre).

-Heather also previously held the position of Associate Director: New Work with CIRCA, developing a suite of new productions with the company including SHAUN THE SHEEP’S CIRCUS SHOW, HUMANS 2.0, SACRE, and CUBE STUDIES: SANTIAGO.
+As Associate Director: New Work with CIRCA, Heather developed a suite of new works for the company including SHAUN THE SHEEP’S CIRCUS SHOW, HUMANS 2.0, SACRE, and CUBE STUDIES: SANTIAGO.

 TRAINING